abice/go-enum/README.md

 ### Using go generate

-1. Add a go:generate line to your file like so... `//go:generate go-enum -f=$GOFILE --marshal`
+1. Add a go:generate line to your file like so... `//go:generate go-enum --marshal`
 1. Run go generate like so `go generate ./...`
 1. Enjoy your newly created Enumeration!